Evolution of social norms for moral judgment: Methods

 \subsection{Errors}

-We consider two possible sources of errors: error in social interaction and in reputation assessment.
+We include two types of errors: errors in social interaction and errors in reputation assessment.
 First, an individual who intends to cooperate may accidentally defect, which we call an \emph{execution error}; this occurs with probability $\act$.
-(Individuals who intend to defect can never accidentally cooperate.)
+Individuals who intend to defect never accidentally cooperate \citep{sasaki2017evolution}.
 Second, an observer may erroneously assign an individual the wrong reputation, which we call an \emph{assessment error}; this occurs with probability $\ass$.
 We also define the related parameter

-which quantifies the chance that an individual who intends to cooperate with someone with a good reputation successfully does so and is correctly assigned a good reputation (first term) or accidentally defects but is erroneously assigned a good reputation nonetheless (second term).
+which quantifies the chance that an individual who intends to cooperate with someone of good reputation successfully does so and is correctly assigned a good reputation (first term) or accidentally defects but is erroneously assigned a good reputation nonetheless (second term).